 How Does the Dartmouth Acceptance Rate Compare with Other Ivy League Schools?

-When compared to its Ivy League counterparts, Dartmouth’s acceptance rate is in line with most other schools, reflecting its competitive nature and high academic standards.
+When compared to its Ivy League counterparts, Dartmouth’s acceptance rate is actually among the highest, second only to Cornell.
 Below is a comparison of Ivy League acceptance rates, using the most recent application data available for each college.

 | University | Acceptance Rate |